Decorating with Poinsettias | Christmas Decor

 The poinsettia prefers indoor temperatures of 60° to 70°, but if you can keep it at 50° to 60° at night, it will last even longer.
 Display it in a sunny window, but don’t let the leaves touch the glass.
 Keep the plant evenly moist, watering only when the soil is dry to the touch, and don’t let it sit in water.
 Protect it from chills or drafts.

-Here are our favorite decorating ideas from New Hampshire designer Matthew Mead:
+Here are our favorite ideas for decorating with poinsettias from New Hampshire designer Matthew Mead: